DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 You do not have to pay tuition fees, but you will not be eligible for student finance.

 ## Who’s eligible to apply for a teacher degree apprenticeship?
-Teacher degree apprenticeships are open to anyone who would like to gain a degree and become a qualified teacher.
+Teacher degree apprenticeships are open for candidates to gain a degree and become a qualified teacher.
 This includes, but is not limited to, teaching assistants, school leavers or people looking to change careers.

 To be eligible to apply for a TDA, you must be: